turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

-Q: On a website, what is the purpose of HTML code?...
+Q: On a website, what is the purpose of HTML code? <br>
 A: HTML describes the structures of web pages.

 Q: What is the difference between an element and a tag?